Photos: These DC-Area Shelter Animals Have Been Waiting a Very Long Time for Homes

 Why you’d love her: Mellie loves to wag her tail whenever you talk to her.
 She’s a little shy, but learning to trust.
 And she’s a big fan of treats, especially peanut butter.

-Milo, from the Human Rescue Alliance
+Milo, from the Humane Rescue Alliance

 How long he’s been waiting for a home: One month.